abisailujan/Sports-Analytics/README.md

 # Sports Analytics
-Cleaning, Analysis, and Visualization of NCAA football game data
+Cleaning, Analysis, and Visualization of NCAA football game data.
+Refer to Practice 1 pdf for project guidelines.